alejandralopezgalan/Marketing_Campaing_Top100_Youtubers_Mex/README.md

 ![script_ouput](assets/img/project2_script_output.png)

-For the following steps, we will use PostgreSQL, thus, I change the column name to lowercase with dashes instead of white spaces, and the column name `rank` instead of `#`.
+For the following steps, I used PostgreSQL, thus, I changed the column name to lowercase with dashes instead of white spaces, and the column name `rank` instead of `#`.
 The updated dataset can be found [here](assets/data/updated_youtube_data_mex.csv).

 ### Data Transformation in SQL
 I developed a SQL script for data cleaning.
 For a detailed review of the script, click [here](assets/scripts/sql-script-youtubers-mx.sql).
 The steps involved in the scripts were: